-(viii) For starting a race it must be at least a minimum of 10 knots, however it will be up to the Race Director to decide if the conditions are suitable to run the competition.
+32.9.
+For starting a race it must be at least a minimum of 7 knots, however it will be up to the Race Director to decide if the conditions are suitable to run the competition.

-30. GENERAL RULES.
+33. GENERAL RULES.

-30.1.Direct refereeing.
+33.1.
+Direct refereeing

-- (i) Protests may be conducted using 'Direct Refereeing'.
+- 33.1.1.
+Protests may be conducted using 'Direct Refereeing'.
 Competitors will be informed in the Sailing Instructions for the event that Direct Refereeing may be used.
-The principle of Direct Refereeing is that the protest committee, normal protest and redress process and normal right of way rules are replaced by an instant and non-appealable protest made by the protest committee on the offending sailor based on : - a) Dangerous sailing. - (ii) A Black Flag will be raised at the finish line.
+The principle of Direct Refereeing is that the protest committee, normal protest and redress process and normal right of way rules are replaced by an instant and non-appealable protest made by the protest committee on the offending sailor based on: - (i) Dangerous sailing. - 33.1.2.
+The priority of right of way rule will be applied only on the upwind leg.
+Starboard tack will always have priority over Port Tack. - 33.1.3.
+The decision of the Principle Race Officer can't be appealed.
+He can use devices to improve the quality of his work.
+The evidences registered could never be appealed in a protest. - 33.1.4.
+A Black Flag will be raised at the finish line.
 If the Black Flag is raised then all sailors must consult the Official Notice Board immediately after their heat.
 The ONB will display the competitors name of disqualified sailors and any redress awarded.
 All protest decisions are final and may not be appealed.
-Any competitor who fails to check the Official Notice Board and competes when disqualified will be fined according to Rule 11.2.2
+Any competitor who fails to check the Official Notice

+Board and competes when disqualified will be fined according to Rule 11.2.2